Crawford Market © Bernard Gagnon

 The colourful indoor Crawford Market (Mahatma Jyotiba Phule Market) is where locals of central Mumbai go shopping for their fruit, vegetables and (for the brave) meat.
-Rudyard Kipling was born just south of the market, in 1865, and an ornate fountain designed by his father, Lockwood Kipling, sits between old fruit boxes at the market's centre.
-He also designed the frieze depicting Indian peasants in wheat fields which hangs above the main entrance.
-You can find almost anything at the market which is large and full of surprises.
-The animal market at the rear sells everything from poodles to parrots in small cages.
+Rudyard Kipling was born just south of the market, in 1865.
+An ornate fountain designed by his father, Lockwood Kipling, sits between old fruit boxes at the market's centre.
+He also designed the frieze depicting Indian peasants in wheat fields that hangs above the main entrance.
+Visitors can find almost anything at the market, which is large and full of surprises, and will enjoy a stroll around the narrow lanes of Kalbadevi, north of the market.